background-image

 Common Mistakes to Avoid

-• Neglecting to include relevant certifications.
+• Neglecting to include relevant certifications and training.

 jessica.smith@example.com(555) 123-4567 Springfield, IL